algolia/docsearch-configs/README.md

 It could happen that the crawled website returned duplicated data.
 Most of the time, this is because the crawled pages got the same urls with two different schemes.

-If we have URLs like `http://website.com/page` and `http://website.com/page/` (notice the second one ending with `/`), the scrapper will consider them as different.
+If we have URLs like `http://website.com/page` and `http://website.com/page/` (notice the second one ending with `/`), the scraper will consider them as different.
 This can be fixed by adding a regex to the `stop_urls` in the `config.json`:

 ```
 "stop_urls": [